 She won the First Prize on Elephant Journal magazine writing contest in 2019.
 She was also the contest coordinator and the honorary judge in 2018 Women of Egypt First Writing Contest for Children.

-Dina’s greatest loves are art, books, poetry, nature, writing, photography, translation, traveling and music.
+Dina’s greatest passions are art, books, poetry, nature, writing, photography, translation, traveling and music.
 She is in a serious relationship with words.
-Considering the power of words to help, to heal, to hinder, to hurt, to harm, to humiliate and to humble, she hopes to inspire as many people as possible through her writings and to change their lives for the better.
+She believes in the power of words to help, to heal, to hinder, to hurt, to harm, to humiliate and to humble.
+Through her writings, she aims to inspire as many people as possible and to change their lives for the better.
 She is willingly obsessed with Frida Kahlo and is inspired and influenced by Elizabeth Gilbert, Dalai Lama, Paulo Coelho, Naguib Mahfouz and Radwa Ashour.

-Dina has a deep yearning to discover many of the answers that seem to have been hidden or forgotten in today’s world.
-She muses at the world through a lens steeped in mindfulness, adventure and tenderness.
+Dina muses at the world through a lens steeped in mindfulness, adventure and tenderness.
 She lives for adventure and wakes each morning with the excitement of a new day waiting to unfold at her feet.
-She truly believes the best is yet to come and waits, with bated breath, to see what it may hold.

 Dina received her BA of Language and Translation from the Faculty of Arts, Alexandria University, English Department.
 She studied a Diploma of Higher Education in Translation Studies, Univeristy of Cambridge, UK.